repository-preservation/lcmap-ccdc/README.rst

 ----------------------
-Apache Spark is functional programming for cluster computing therefore Firebird strives to ensure all of it's code follows functional principles: data is immutable, functions are the primary unit of abstraction, and functional composition rather than intermingling concepts (complecting.)
+Apache Spark is functional programming for cluster computing therefore Firebird strives to ensure all of it's code follows functional principles: data is immutable, functions are the primary unit of abstraction, and functions are
+composed to create higher level functions rather than intermingling (complecting) concepts.